valentermz/MyDissertation/README.md

 ## Remarks

 The class `cornell.cls` does not like inserting mathmode in `\title{}`, since it later calls ` \@title` to print the title in the abstract page (and the abstract title command is defined in a weird way).
-To bypass this, I have split text and mathmode and embedded it directly to the `cornell.cls` file tracked in this repo. **Make sure the titles are correct and matching!**!
+To bypass this, I have split text and mathmode and embedded it directly to the `cornell.cls` file tracked in this repo. **Make sure the titles are correct and matching!**

 The document class `cornell.cls` has the following bugs: